 - For PhDs, the scholarship will be granted for a maximum duration of 3 years.
 However, at the end of each academic year, in order to get the renewal of his/her grant, the recipient will have to justify the progress of their research work.

-- In case of a PhD under co-supervision/cotutelle, periods of stay in France should be specified.
+- In case of a PhD under co-supervision/cotutelle, periods of stay in France should be specified in a timeline.
 The scholarship will only be granted for the periods spent in France.

-- For PhD and Master Degrees, if the curriculum requires course work which will take place outside France, then applicant must specify all the details and his/her intentions, in the application process.
+- For PhD and Master Degrees, if the curriculum requires course work which will take place outside of France, then applicants must specify all the details and his/her intentions, during the application process.

 A full scholarship by the Embassy of France.
 It includes:

-- The status of scholarship-holder of the French Government which includes social security, priority for accessing student housing, visa fee exemption and assistance offered by Campus France Paris.
+- The status of a France Excellence scholarship holder which includes social security, priority for accessing student housing, visa fee exemption and assistance offered by Campus France Paris.

 - A return flight ticket to France.

-- A monthly allowance (approximately 700 euros for master students and 1060 euros for PhD students).
+- A monthly allowance (approximately 850 euros for Master students and 1400 euros for PhD students).

-- An additional individualized accommodation aid (approximately 150 euros/month) can be obtained from the French Government.
+- An additional individualized accommodation aid (approximately 150 euros/month) can be obtained from the French Government via the CAF.

-At all times, applicants or laureates must inform the Embassy of France in case they have obtained any additional funding.
+At all times, applicants or laureates must inform the Embassy of France if they obtain any additional funding.

 The application file is to be submitted online only and must include: